He was all over the telephone, sorting out (and paying for) The Extended Stay In The ‘City of Light’ with his new Love.

 Go ahead: Put your Money On The Table–Take A Shot.

-I love You Sheryl–Always Have–Always Will
+I love You Sheryl–Always Have–Always shall.

 (Even if you do resemble some Crack Whores I have called ‘Friend.’)